markets/suchtube/README.md

 - `--open` (CLI only)

-Open the video in your browser.
+Opens the video in your browser.

 ## Contributing